RAF Lakenheath: Second World War

-Cold War

 Strategic Air Command

 Cold War tensions with the Soviet Union in Europe began as early as 1946.
 In November, President Harry S. Truman ordered Strategic Air Command (SAC) B-29 Superfortress bombers to Europe.
 Truman decided to realign United States Air Force Europe (USAFE) into a permanent combat-capable force.
-In July, B-29s of the SAC 2nd Bombardment Group were deployed to Lakenheath.
+In July 1948, B-29s of the SAC 2nd Bombardment Group were deployed to Lakenheath.
 The first USAFE host unit at Lakenheath was the 7504th Base Completion Squadron, being activated in 1949.

-The 3909th moved to RAF Greenham Common in Berkshire during 1954, and was replaced by the 3910th Air Base Group in 1955.
+Amongst other units present were 3913 Air Base Sqdn (1953-55, Lt Col Archie Thomas), 3910 Installation Sqdn (1955-59, Maj John F Thomas), and 3910 Air Base Group (1955-59, Col L M Thomas).

 On 30 April 1956, two Lockheed U-2s were airlifted to Lakenheath to form CIA Detachment A. The first flight of the U-2 was on 21 May.
 The Central Intelligence Agency unit did not remain long, moving to Wiesbaden Air Base, West Germany in June 1956.

 On 10 October 1956, a United States Navy Douglas R6D-1 Liftmaster disappeared over the Atlantic Ocean after departure from RAF Lakenheath for a flight to Lajes Field in the Azores.
 The aircraft was on a Military Air Transport Service flight carrying 50 members of the 307th Bombardment Wing, on their way home to the United States after a temporary duty assignment and a U.S. Navy crew of nine.
 All 59 personnel on board were lost.